Cristopher-Cruz/InstagramCloneApp/README.md

 # Parstagram - Part II

 This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!
+The following project implements the following :

+User registration and authentication
+Creating objects
+Constructing a basic query